rtafleet/apidoc/source/includes/_useAPI.md

   "errors": [ ... ]
 }
 ```

+* Status code - An HTTP status code that indicates success or failure.
+For details about HTTP error codes, see Errors.
+* data - The data that you requested or the result of the operation.
+The response message can be empty for some operations.
+If your request returns a lot of data, you need to page through it.
+For details, see [Paging](#paging).
+* errors - Any errors that occur will be included.

+A query might result in some data and some errors, and those should be returned in a JSON object of the form:

 If there were no errors returned, the "errors" field should not be present on the response.